-n a relatively short period of time, the promotion and provision of orthodontic treatment has changed significantly.
+In a relatively short period of time, the promotion and provision of orthodontic treatment have changed significantly.
 Previously, the majority of specialist orthodontic practices were kept busy with a constant flow of NHS patients with relatively few adult patients seeking treatment.
-Orthodontics wasn’t well marketed to adult patients and the choice of treatments limited based on the materials and technology available at the time.
+Orthodontics wasn’t well marketed to adult patients and the choice of treatments was limited based on the materials and technology available at the time.
 GDPs rarely provided orthodontic treatment instead focussing on a wide range of other dental services giving a potential orthodontic patient a more straightforward pathway to receiving treatment.

-Advertising your practice usually involved a listing in the local ‘Yellow Pages’ with the index for ‘Orthodontists’ often having so few entries it just read ‘see dentists’.
+Advertising your practice usually involves a listing in the local ‘Yellow Pages’ with the index for ‘Orthodontists’ often having so few entries it just read ‘see dentists’.
 To increase your ‘page ranking’ you simply had to change your practice name to ‘AAA Orthodontics’ or take out a box advert promoting the treatments provided.
 Other marketing was limited to printed media and networking with local GDPs.
-There generally wasn’t the need to focus attention on attracting adult private patients and from a patient’s’ perspective, if they wished to explore orthodontic treatment, would simply speak to their dentist who would advise and refer them on.
+There generally wasn’t the need to focus attention on attracting adult private patients and from a patient’s perspective, if they wished to explore orthodontic treatment, would simply speak to their dentist who would advise and refer them.
 This wasn’t always an easy process and I still clearly remember the difficulty involved in trying to get an appointment for a consultation in London from specialists who would often not see patients who had not been specifically referred to them.

 With the internet still in its infancy and smartphones and apps not yet invented, the tools necessary to effectively promote orthodontics directly to patients were limited.
-Early adopters would create websites which were often a reflection of their printed promotional material or advertisements.
-With connection speeds low and the need to tie up your phone line to access the internet, orthodontic practices limited the number of photos and graphics on their sites instead focussing on text to describe their services.
+Early adopters would create websites that were often a reflection of their printed promotional material or advertisements.
+With connection speeds low and the need to tie up your phone line to access the internet, orthodontic practices limited the number of photos and graphics on their sites instead focusing on text to describe their services.
 Patients would generally continue to seek advice from their dentist as, at this point and from their perspective, nothing had changed.

 Although there was some innovative consumer-focused marketing happening in other areas, dentistry was slow to adopt new ways to engage with potential customers with wording often more focused on what the practice could provide rather than the needs and aspirations of the patient.
 Single page websites would often begin with something like ‘We are a family run practice and have been providing orthodontic services in [insert the name of your town] for over x years’.
 The page would then go on to describe more about the practice and some